 Perhaps the best aspect of homemade biscuits is just how simple they are with just a handful of staple ingredients and a few steps.
 I’ll never understand how those processed canned biscuits became so popular since biscuit dough takes just minutes to whip up!
 Sure, you’ll have a few more dishes to clean but there’s nothing that compares to the unadulterated goodness of a homemade biscuit.

-To experiment with butter versus shortening, I used the following standard biscuit recipe, which is my go-to.
+To experiment with butter versus shortening, I used the standard biscuit recipe (below), which is my go-to.
 I used the same techniques, ingredients (except the fat of course), baking times and temperatures to ensure consistency between the two batches.

 All Butter Dough

 The all-butter dough was slightly less cohesive than the all-shortening dough, and I attribute this to the fact that the butter’s texture is firmer than shortening.
 Even when both fats were chilled in the same freezer for the same length of time, the butter was significantly more solid which made it easier to retain chunks of butter while mixing the dough.